Orlando Predators: Revival of AFL (2010–2016)

 Under Doug Plank for the 2013 season, the Predators lost their first five games of the season.
 It was then that the team acquired veteran quarterback Aaron Garcia in a trade with the San Jose SaberCats.
 The Predators went on to win seven of their remaining thirteen games following the trade to finish the season with a 7–11 record, which was good enough to clinch a playoff berth.
 However, they were eliminated in the conference semifinals by the Philadelphia Soul.
 With two weeks remaining during the regular season, Brett Bouchy sold his controlling interest in the team to The Pearsall Holdings LP for an undisclosed amount.
 Plank retired following the season.

 The Predators moved to CFE Arena on the campus of the University of Central Florida in 2014, after the Amway Center informed the team that they had defaulted on their lease for failing to meet attendance requirements.
 On December 25, 2013, the Predators announced that Rob Keefe would become the seventh coach in franchise history.
 In May 2014, it was announced that majority owner David Pearsall had sold the team to an undisclosed ownership group, but the team was taken over by the AFL.
 In July 2014, reports began to surface that David A. Siegel had purchased the franchise with the intent to move the team back into the Amway Center.
 On July 15, 2014, Siegel confirmed his purchase of the Predators.

 On December 8, 2014, the Predators suspended head coach Rob Keefe with pay while an investigation was ongoing by the Orange County Sheriff's Office into accusations of domestic violence.
 The charges were since dropped.

 During the week of June 18, 2016, the entire Arena Football League, including the hometown Predators, displayed patches and stickers "ORL" as a remembrance of the victims killed in the Pulse Nightclub massacre.

 On October 12, 2016, the Orlando Predators announced they had suspended operations due to the reduced number of teams in the AFL and other pending disagreements with the league.

 Revival in the National Arena League (2019)

 In 2019, former Predator Kenny McEntyre launched a new Predators team in the National Arena League.
+This Predators team would join the third incarnation of the Arena Football League in July 2023 with intent to play in 2024.